megamayoy/MultiUserBlog_Django/README.md

 # MuliUserBlog_Django
-a Django blog app with its CRUD API
+a Django blog app with its CRUD API. python version = 3.7

 features used